rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

   would become unresponsive and most probably a hard reset would be required.
-* if using imuxsock with imjournal forwarding is active, messages are lost because the journal discards them (more agressive than rsyslog does)
+* if using imuxsock with imjournal forwarding is active, messages are lost because the journal discards them (more aggressive than rsyslog does)
 * if using imjournal, the journal will buffer messages.
 If journal runs out of configured space, messages will be discarded.
 So in this mode discarding is moved to a bit later place.